 Eridano II SPV S.r.l. is a cash securitisation backed by payroll-deductible (CQS) loans extended to borrowers in Italy.
 CQS loans are collateralised by the debtor's salary or pension and, in most cases, by any accrued severance amount (e.g. 'trattamento di fine rapporto' or TFR).
-The EUR 344m preliminary portfolio comprises CQS loans originated by Vivibanca (the Vivibanca portfolio for EUR 288m) and CQS loans acquired by the issuer from Legion CQ S.r.l. (the Legion portfolio for EUR 56m), a securitisation vehicle set up in the context of a former transaction originated by MCE Locam S.p.A.
+The EUR 362.8m portfolio comprises CQS loans originated by Vivibanca (the Vivibanca portfolio for EUR 306.9m) and CQS loans acquired by the issuer from Legion CQ S.r.I. (the Legion portfolio for EUR 55.9m), a securitisation vehicle set up in the context of a former transaction originated by MCE Locam S.p.A.

-The transaction structure comprises three classes of notes: class A, class B and class C. The securitised portfolio was purchased above par and the difference between the purchase price and the outstanding principal balance of the portfolio (the additional purchase price component) has been funded with overissuance of class C notes.
+The transaction structure comprises three classes of notes: class A, class B and class C. The securitised portfolio was purchased above par and a portion of the difference between the purchase price and the outstanding principal balance of the portfolio (the additional purchase price component) has been funded with overissuance of class C notes.